spring-epfl/flfp/filterlist-fingerprint/README.md

 ## Setup

 We provide two methods to setup the project.
-The first method is to install the project locally and the second method is to use a docker container with preconfigured environment.
+The [first method](#local-installation) is to install the project locally; **we prefer this method to reduce project configuration issues**.
+The [second method](#docker-installation) is to use a docker container with preconfigured environment.

+> [!IMPORTANT]
+>
+> To be able to scrape issues and commits from GitHub, you need to provide a GitHub API token.
+You can create a token from [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), and update the `GITHUB_TOKEN` value in the `.env` file.

 ### Local Installation